 Readily available at your local hardware supply, the use of termite control goods could be the next step you need to take to get rid of these harmful wood-boring insects.

-Like you can install screens on your doors, windows, and porch.
-These are a necessity if you are wary of termite infestation.
+You can install screens on your doors, windows, and porch, these are a necessity if you are wary of termite infestation.

 2- Fix the leakage